mesosphere/dcos-docs-site/pages/1.11/deploying-services/install/index.md

 dcos package list
 ```

-### Web GUI
+### Web interface

 Go to the **Services** tab and confirm that the service is running.
-For more information, see the GUI [documentation](/1.11/gui/services/).
+For more information, see the web interface [documentation](/1.11/gui/services/).

 ![Services](/1.11/img/tweeter-services6.png)

+Figure 3.
+Service is running

-**Tip:** Some services from the **Community** section of the Catalog will not show up in the DC/OS service listing.
-For these, inspect the service's Marathon app in the Marathon GUI to verify that the service is running and healthy.
+Some services from the **Community** section of the Catalog will not show up in the DC/OS service listing.
+For these, inspect the service's Marathon app in the Marathon web interface to verify that the service is running and healthy.